Last updated September 21, 2020

 Library staff will continue to provide remote assistance to ensure access to online resources and to support research, teaching and learning.

-- Connect to Library resources to support Teaching and Learning.
+- Connect to Library resources to support Remote Learning.

 - Remote chat and appointments with research librarians, including Zoom video option.